By the end of this lab, you will be able to:

 Now that you have the framework for your page in place, you can add content and a title.

-"Title of the Web Page Goes Here" by your username.
-Your username goes between
+"Title of the Web Page Goes Here" by a brief title.

 Replace "Content of the Web Page Goes Here" by your first name.

 Test these modifications by loading the page in your browser as described above.
-You will have to save the file in Notepad and then Reload in the browser before you will see the effect; don't forget this!
+You will have to save the file in your editor and then Reload in the browser before you will see the effect; don't forget this!

 Unlike the Title tags, we put the Body tags on their own lines rather than sharing a line with the content you are about to type.
 This illustrates an important point of HTML syntax.
 The browser doesn't care where you break lines of text while you're writing your page -- it just ignores line breaks.
 Thus web page designers have to use a special tag to designate where to break lines when the page is displayed.
 This tag is the <br> tag.

-body) then add three more lines with the following information:
+add four more lines with the following information:

 Test this modification by saving and loading the page in your browser.